nlubczynski/SE4450Lambda/speedLayer/README.md

 ## System Design

-1. Messages are sent to the system through Kafka, under the "sensorData" topic, in the format "<sensorID> <sensorValue> <unix timestamp>".
+1. Messages are sent to the system through Kafka, under the "sensorData" topic, in the format "sensorID sensorValue unix timestamp".
-2. The storm topology handles the incoming information --* Writing the raw values to the HDFS
+2. The storm topology handles the incoming information
+  * Writing the raw values to the HDFS
---* Processing the data, calculating averages, aggregating data, and other data processing tasks.
+  * Processing the data, calculating averages, aggregating data, and other data processing tasks.
---* Write the processed data to the HBase table "SensorValuesSpeedLayer"
+  * Write the processed data to the HBase table "SensorValuesSpeedLayer"

 ## Project